 These lands are currently managed by the Bureau of Land Management (BLM).
 They contain eight Wilderness Study Areas, six of which have been administratively protected since 1980.
-The creation of a National Monument would still allow for the management of these lands by the BLM, and management would not limit current uses such as hiking, camping, horseback riding, and hunting.
-Grazing would continue consistent with applicable laws and regulations.
+The Organ Mountains Desert Peaks National Monument is still managed by the BLM, and management does not limit uses such as hiking, camping, horseback riding, and hunting.
+Grazing will continue consistent with applicable laws and regulations.

-The boundary of the proposed monument is, in accordance with the Antiquities Act, confined to the smallest area compatible with proper care and management of objects to be protected.
-In all, the proposal encompasses close to 600,000 acres of land in three units.
+The boundary of the monument is, in accordance with the Antiquities Act, confined to the smallest area compatible with proper care and management of objects to be protected.
+In all, the national monument encompasses close to 500,000 acres of land in three units.
 The lands are a diverse mix of Chihuahuan desert grasslands, sky island peaks, seasonal streams, rare native cacti, dramatic canyons, and historical remains.
-Some of the lands in the proposal extend south from Las Cruces and are divided by a major highway named after former New Mexico Senator Pete Domenici.
+Some of the lands in the national monument extend south from Las Cruces and are divided by a major highway named after former New Mexico Senator Pete Domenici.
 The other portions of the proposal are found northeast and northwest of Las Cruces.

-The Organ Mountains–Desert Peaks National Monument lies within New Mexico’s second congressional district.
+The Organ Mountains-Desert Peaks National Monument lies within New Mexico’s second congressional district.
 The 2nd seat is currently occupied by congressional Representative Steve Pearce, a Republican from Hobbs, New Mexico.
 Representative Pearce has shown a tendency to fight conservation efforts on multiple levels and is opposed to Wilderness designation for these lands.
 Ironically, this district is the same that was once home to Aldo Leopold, the man credited with advocating and successfully lobbying for America’s first Wilderness area—the Gila—during his years working in the Gila National Forest.
 Despite Congressman Pearce’s views to the contrary, South central New Mexico and Doña Ana County show strong levels of support for landscape scale conservation.
-Community wishes and work would be fulfilled with National Monument designation for the Organ Mountains-Desert Peaks Area.
+Community wishes and work have been fulfilled with national monument designation for the Organ Mountains-Desert Peaks.